DataDog/datadog-agent/docs/public/components/creating-components.md

 The instantiation function returns a special stuct named `Provides`.
 This internal nomenclature is used to handle the different component dependencies using Fx groups.

 In this example, the compression component must access the configuration component and the log component.
 To express this, define a `Requires` struct with two fields.
-The name of these field is irrelevant, but the type must be the concrete type of the interface you require.
+The name of the fields is irrelevant, but the type must be the concrete type of interface that you require.

 === ":octicons-file-code-16: comp/compression/impl-zstd/compressor.go"
     ```go